sunhwan/charmmdoc/source/block.rst

 approaches can work very nicely with no danger of being trapped at the end points. - by Lianqing Zheng and Wei Yang

+Multi-Site lambda-dynamics (MSLD)
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+This is a more generalized lambda-dynamics method that allows multiple substituents on multiple Sites on a common framework to be evaluated simultaneously.
+Different functional forms of lambda have been implemented which inherently satisfy the constraints that each lambda should vary between 0 and 1 and the sum of the lambda values at a given Site must equal 1.
+This strategy reduces the need to use Lagrangian Multipliers and renormalization schemes and, for most systems, the timestep can be increased in dynamics to 2 fs when SHAKE is invoked.
+- by Jennifer L. Knight and Charles L. Brooks III

 .. _block_examples: